rohankumardubey/jlm/README.md

 Please ensure that `LLVMCONFIG` is set to the correct version of `llvm-config` as stated in dependencies.

+## Front Ends
+Jlm supports the following front ends:

+* LLVM

+## Back Ends
+Jlm supports the following back ends:

+* LLVM
+* XML

+## Tools

+Jlm provides the following tools

+1. `jlm-opt`: An optimizer that uses the
+1. `jlc`: A C compiler that uses Clang to produce LLVM IR,

 ## Publications
 An introduction to the RVSDG and the optimizations supported by jlm can be found in the following articles: